etxahun/water_leak_detector/README.md

     $ npm install

+## Configuration

+In order to link the socket.io client and server, configure your IP address in "public/main.js" file.

+For e-mail notification please configure your Gmail data in "server/nodemailer.js" file.

 ## Usage

-In order to link the socket.io client and server, configure your IP address in "public/main.js" file.

-Then just run the server with:
+Just run the server with:

      $ npm start